uwu/shelter/README.md

 ### Chromium based browser

-- download this repo
+- Grab the latest MV2 release from this repo
-- copy the `injectors/webext` folder to somewhere safe
+- Drag and drop the zip file onto the Chromium extensions page.
-- go to extensions and enable developer mode
+- Ignore the MV2 error (see CHROME.md for more details)

-- click load unpacked and choose the folder in its safe place
+You can also do the same with the MV3 release.
-- ignore the mv2 error (see chrome.md one ive written it)
+This will not throw an error about MV2 however there are a few caveats - notably worse CSP removal - see CHROME.md

 ## How do I make a plugin?